semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### Saving or exporting findings to a file

-To save or export findings, pass the following options:
+To save or export findings, you can pass file format options and send the formatted findings to a file.

+For example, to save to a JSON file:

+`semgrep ci --json --output findings.json`

+You can also use output redirection (`>`):

+`semgrep ci --sarif > findings.sarif`

+Refer to the [CLI reference](/cli-reference) for output formats.

 ## Migrating to Semgrep App from a manual CI setup